 Ciao, amici!
 It's been a travel-rich summer with no time to blog, since I spent most of June in the Rockies and explored Italy for the month of July.
 Eventually I'll post about the West, but this one's all about bella Italia.
 I'd visited there many years ago and it was a pleasure to return, especially since nothing went seriously wrong, the places we stayed were uniformly comfortable, and everyone we met kindly tolerated my rusty struggles with their native tongue.

 Hub had a week-long conference at Pisa, after which we explored Tuscany and Umbria by train before ending up in Venice.
 We visited as many towns as our schedule and stamina would permit, with a preference for new territory.
 Since we never got enough of Venice, we gave ourselves three days there to crown our travels.
 Unlike my past visits, this time I had a camera with me, and I nearly wore it out.
-Click on the images twice to enlarge them to full size.
+Click on the images to enlarge them to full size.

 During our week at Pisa we stayed at this former monastery.
 Although the monks had long departed, their church was still in active use, and its early Mass bells were our wake-up call.